- About this Blog

 Git and GitHub are not the same thing, but they are partners in crime.

 Git is a version-control system that is downloaded to your computer, it monitors code files that you/others have written and keeps track of any changes you or other developers make to those files.
-It’s particularly helpful if you are working on a project with multiple people, it allows each developer to have a copy of the code file and the history of that file on their own PC/laptop so they can make changes on their own version before merging it with the master copy.
+It’s particularly helpful if you are working on a project with multiple people, it allows each developer to have a copy of the code file and the history of that file on their own PC/laptop so they can make changes on their own version before merging it with the main copy.

 GitHub is a public storage space for those files and allows easy access to the code files for anyone who wants to see them/work with them.
 It also allows you to access other peoples code if you want/need to.